vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 1. Members of The Pilot Club may apply to the Dev Team at anytime via https://forms.gle/tDnudHRUXx1GWFpD8

 2. Applications will be reviewed as they are received.
-An application does not constitute an interview nor does it constitute a position within the Dev Team.
+An application does not constitute an interview, nor does it constitute a position within the Dev Team.

 ### 4.2 Interview Process

-1. The Pilot Club requires interviews for all candidates interested in joining a staff team including the Development Team.
+1. The Pilot Club requires interviews for all candidates interested in joining a staff team, including the Development Team.

-2. During the Interview process the following personal shall be present:
+2. During the Interview process, the following personal should be present:

     1. TPC Dev Team Lead